gildas-lormeau/zip.js/README.md

 # Introduction

-zip.js is an open-source library (BSD-3-Clause license) implemented in JavaScript to compress and decompress zip files.
-It has been designed to handle large amounts of data and notably supports multi-core compression, compression streams, Zip64 and encryption.
+zip.js is a JavaScript open-source library (BSD-3-Clause license) for compressing and decompressing zip files.
+It was designed to handle large amounts of data and supports notably multi-core compression, compression streams, Zip64, split zip files and data encryption.

 # Documentation